Mitch Garver Preview, Player Props: Rangers vs. Brewers

 Mitch Garver At The Plate

-- Garver enters this game on a six-game hitting streak.
-Over the course of his last outings, he's hitting .500 with one homer.

-- In 70.0% of his 50 games this season, Garver has picked up at least one hit.
-He's also had 12 multi-hit games.
+- Garver has picked up a hit in 35 of 51 games this year, with multiple hits 12 times.

-- He has homered in 16.0% of his games this season, and 4.7% of his trips to the plate.
+- He has homered in eight games this year (15.7%), leaving the park in 4.6% of his trips to the plate.

-- Garver has had an RBI in 19 games this year (38.0%), including six multi-RBI outings (12.0%).
+- Garver has driven in a run in 19 games this season (37.3%), including six games with more than one RBI (11.8%).
 He has also driven in three or more of his team's runs in three contests.

-- In 19 of 50 games this season, he has scored, and four of those games included multiple runs.
+- He has scored a run in 19 games this year, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.